 Make a herbal tea by soaking the chopped rosemary, peppermint, lavender buds, and calendula flowers in boiling water.
 Steep until cool, then strain through a coffee filter set in a fine-mesh strainer.

-Add the cool herbal infusion and the castile soap into a bottle and shake to combine.
+Add the cool herbal infusion, oil, and the castile soap into a bottle and shake to combine.
 Give the shampoo a good shake and use within 3 months.

 Use shampoo monthly during flea season to deter fleas.
 Work shampoo into wet fur into a lather and give puppy a good scrub.
 Rinse well and towel dry pooch.

 If your pampered pooch does get fleas, then follow the shampoo with an apple cider rinse.
 Apply apple cider vinegar liberally all over the fur and skin and massage in.
 Rinse well with warm water and repeat if needed.

 - The Homemade Dog Cookies That Make Dogs Go Squirrely

 - Three-Ingredient Pumpkin Dog Treats That Fido Will Love

 - Safe Gardening with Dogs and Cats: Common Garden Plants Poisonous to Pets